-There’s a seasonal museum at Lytham Windmill where you can find out about its history.
-Enjoy a series of exhibits focussed on the “History of Mills and Milling” and the “Heritage of Lytham St Annes and the Fylde Area”.
+Call into the seasonal museum at Lytham Windmill where you can find out about its history.
+Inside are exhibits focussed on the “History of Mills and Milling” and the “Heritage of Lytham St Annes and the Fylde Area”.

-20,000 people a year visit the museum and the windmill – from local places and all over the world.
+20,000 people a year visit the museum and the windmill – from the local area and from all over the world.

 Call in and find out more.
 About the milling process and the history of this fine Grade II listed building, and more about life in Victorian Lytham.
 Entry is free of charge, but of course donations are very welcome.

-Fylde Council have a Tourist Information Point within the Windmill during the season.
+There’s also a Tourist Information Point in the Windmill during the season.

 More about Lytham Windmill

-Lytham Heritage Group manage the museum and regularly update the displays to keep the museum interesting and up to date.
+Lytham Heritage Group manage the museum and regularly update the displays to keep it interesting and up to date.

 Lytham Windmill is a key local landmark with a long history which stretches back over two hundred years.
-In that time the landscape has altered, there have been big changes in society and huge changes in technology.
+In that time the landscape has altered, there’s been big changes in society and huge changes in technology.
 The interesting exhibits capture some of this.

 There’s still a huge amount which this group want to do, so keep popping in to see the latest developments.
 Enjoy projected images, sounds and video that bring the past to life for everyone, especially children.